Antidepressant Depression Medications

 Whether you’re considering medication for the first time or have been on antidepressants before, understanding how they work, what to expect, and what options are available can help you make empowered decisions about your mental health.

-If you or a loved one are struggling, learn more about our Los Angeles mental health treatment programs by verifying your insurance or calling us at 888-862-1788.
+If you or a loved one are struggling, learn more about mental health medications.
+If you’re looking for help, verify your insurance or call us at 888-862-1788.

 What Are Antidepressants?